List of Grim & Evil characters: Toadblatt's School

-Minor characters
+Minor

 Lord Pain

 Lord Pain (voiced by Henry Gibson) is the ruler of a realm known as the Plane of Eternal Suffering.
 His head is covered by a spiked helmet, obscuring his eyes; and he wields a large mace and shield.
 He swears eternal and single-minded loyalty to his chosen master, tattooing their image on his body along with anything else he feels particularly passionate about.
 He first appears in "House of Pain", declaring himself to be Grim's servant, and attempts to kill the kids to free Grim, but ends up taking Mandy as his new master instead.
 In "Everything Breaks", he brings Billy with him to the Plane of Eternal Suffering on Mandy's orders to help cure him of his destructive habits.
 According to Wrath of the Spider Queen, he formerly attended Junior High alongside many of the other characters.

 Cerberus

 Cerberus is Grim's pet demon dog from the Underworld (Voiced by Jess Harnell, Greg Eagles and Danny Mann), with two heads of a doberman and one of a poodle.
 He however has no control of him whatsoever, which often terrifies him.
 But as Billy and Mandy love their pets, Grim loves him.